 Sticking around during a cleaning may be tempting—especially during the first session—but don’t.
 Shea says it can make the job extremely difficult.
 If you’re nervous, check in every hour or so.

 Crank Up the AC During the Hotter Months

-“Cleaning is no easy task—if it was, we’d all be doing it 24/7,” says Brookshire.
-Your cleaning team will be working hard, and they’re likely to work up a sweat.
-Make their lives easier by keeping the house cooler on the days they will be working.
+“Cleaning is no easy task—if it were, we’d all be doing it 24-7,” says Brookshire.
+Your cleaner will be working hard and likely work up a sweat.
+Make their life easier by keeping the house cooler on the days they will be there.

-You can’t clean a table or bed if it’s piled with stuff.
-While yes, your cleaning person will most probably put things away, realize that this is just wasted time.“Consider pre-soaking dishes and separating laundry,” says Shea.
+It’s difficult to clean a table or bed if it’s piled with stuff.
+While, yes, your cleaning person will most probably put things away, realize that this is just wasted time.“Consider presoaking dishes and separating laundry,” says Shea.

 Here’s a tip for you to utilize so that your cleaner can spend less time dusting that bookshelf and more time focusing on important tasks: Invest in an air purifier.
 “I notice a huge difference in the amount of dust that accumulates,” shares Shea.